Monitor TCP connectivity and response time for any host and port.

 shown as second

-The TCP check does not include any event at this time.
+The TCP check does not include any events at this time.

 Returns DOWN if the Agent cannot connect to the configured